Introduction

 Bovine Animals

 In 2021, the number of organic bovine animals in Iceland increased to 369 head (+145 head y/y).
-This shows growth in organic cattle farming as demand for organic meat and dairy products increases.
+This reflects challenges in organic cattle production, including higher feed costs and certification requirements.

 Dairy Cows

-In 2021, the number of organic dairy cows in Iceland rose to 203 head (+92 head y/y), demonstrating expansion in organic dairy production as consumer demand for organic milk and dairy products grows.
+In 2021, the number of organic dairy cows in Iceland rose to 203 head (+92 head y/y), highlighting constraints in organic dairy farming, including feed availability and animal welfare standards.

 Swine